ModeOff-GridHub

 Score a specific parcel, free.

 Two parcels in the same county can score 50 points apart on off-grid suitability.
-Run a free AcreLens report on a specific address — no signup required — and see real sub-scores backed by NREL, USGS, FEMA, and county records.
+Sign up and get 3 free AcreLens reports a month on the specific addresses you’re considering — real sub-scores backed by NREL, USGS, FEMA, and county records.